Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Task-and-motion planning (TAMP)

-Fig. \ref{fig:TAMP_overview} illustrates the proposed Task and Motion Planning (TAMP) framework implemented on a dual-arm robotic setup, asynchronously controlling two robots to complete a full disassembly task.
-The framework integrates high-level task reasoning with low-level motion execution, ensuring both long-horizon task feasibility and safe, coordinated dual-arm manipulation.
-The pipeline proceeds sequentially as follows:
+Fig. \ref{fig:TAMP_overview} illustrates the proposed TAMP framework implemented on a dual-arm robotic setup, asynchronously controlling two robots to complete a full disassembly task.
+The framework is organised as a perception front-end plus four planning/execution layers, ensuring both long-horizon task feasibility and safe, coordinated dual-arm manipulation.
+The information flow proceeds as follows:

-\paragraph{\textsc{High-level layer Task Planner}} The framework begins with perception-driven task reasoning.
-Two eye-in-hand cameras mounted on the robots acquire RGB-D images of the shared workspace.
-Each camera detects relevant objects, yielding their names and six-dimensional poses, which are passed into the task planner.
+\paragraph{Perception Front-End} Two eye-in-hand cameras mounted on the robots acquire RGB-D images of the shared workspace.
+Each camera detects relevant objects, yielding their names, six-dimensional poses, and current completion states, which are passed into the planning stack.

-\paragraph{\textsc{Low-level layer Task Planner}} The task planner then determines a valid disassembly order, respecting predefined precedence constraints (e.g., certain components must be removed before others).
-Once the next step is identified, the appropriate tool is selected for execution.
-Subsequently, the planner assigns tasks to each robot by generating \textit{sorted action lists} relative to their kinematic reachability and workspace constraints.
-These lists are updated iteratively as the disassembly progresses and the environment changes.

-\paragraph{\textsc{High-level Layer Motion Planner}} The high-level task allocations are translated into motion planning goals for each robot.
-Each robot is assigned a target pose consistent with its designated sub-task.
-Prior to trajectory generation, \textit{motion constraints} such as tool orientation, approach direction, or force/torque limits are imposed to ensure task feasibility.
-Using a GMM-Informed RRT planner, motion plans are generated and executed concurrently by both robots.
-Throughout execution, the system monitors trajectory feasibility.
-If a constraint violation or collision risk is detected, execution is interrupted, and a \textit{replanning} cycle is triggered for the affected robot(s).
+\paragraph{Task Decomposition} The current scene state is mapped to an abstract disassembly state that respects precedence constraints and the expert lookup table.

+\paragraph{Task Allocation} Feasible operations are assigned to each robot according to tool compatibility, reachability, and execution cost.

+\paragraph{Offline / Predictive Motion Planning} Task allocations are translated into motion-planning goals for each robot, and the GMM-informed RRT planner generates predictive motion plans validated against the digital twin before execution.

-\paragraph{\textsc{Low-level Layer Motion Planner}} The low-level layer ensures safe motion execution through continuous collision monitoring and active avoidance mechanisms.
-Using the Flexible Collision Library (FCL) within MoveIt, the system performs online collision checking against both (i) the environment (represented as an OctoMap) and (ii) the other robot (modelled from its URDF).
-A distance threshold $\varepsilon = 0.15$ m is imposed to detect near-collisions.
-When a near-collision is detected, the \texttt{avoid\_collision()} routine is invoked (Equation \ref{eq:v_rot}-\ref{eq:steering_angle}).
-Once the near-collision is resolved, a \texttt{replan} request is triggered to compute a new collision-free trajectory from the robot’s current configuration to its target pose.
+\paragraph{Online / Reactive Execution} The execution layer ensures safe motion through collision monitoring, active avoidance, and replanning.
+When a near-collision is detected, the \texttt{avoid\_collision()} routine is invoked (Equations~\ref{eq:v_rot}--\ref{eq:steering_angle}), followed by replanning from the current robot configuration to the target pose.
+After each action, the robots re-scan the scene before the next task is confirmed.